assemble/grunt-assemble/README.md

 + [assemble-contrib-download](https://github.com/assemble/assemble-contrib-download): Assemble plugin for downloading files from GitHub.
 + [assemble-contrib-i18n](https://github.com/assemble/assemble-contrib-i18n): Plugin for adding i18n support to Assemble projects.
 + [assemble-contrib-lunr](https://github.com/assemble/assemble-contrib-lunr): Assemble plugin for creating a search engine within your static site using lunr.js.
-+ [assemble-contrib-markdown](https://github.com/assemble/assemble-contrib-markdown): Convert markdown files to HTML using marked.js.
++ [assemble-contrib-markdown](https://github.com/assemble/assemble-contrib-markdown): HEADS UP!
+This isn't ready for prime time!
+Convert markdown files to HTML using marked.js.
 This plugin is an alternative to Assemble's markdown Handlebars helpers.
 Both are useful in different scenarios.
 + [assemble-contrib-permalinks](https://github.com/assemble/assemble-contrib-permalinks): Permalinks plugin for Assemble, the static site generator for Grunt.js and Yeoman.
 This plugin enables powerful and configurable URI replacement patterns, presets, uses Moment.js for parsing dates, and much more.
 + [assemble-contrib-sitemap](https://github.com/assemble/assemble-contrib-sitemap): Sitemap generator plugin for Assemble
 + [assemble-contrib-toc](https://github.com/assemble/assemble-contrib-toc): Create a table of contents in the generated HTML, using Cheerio.js